 It was placed under the patronage of the President of the Republic, the Cardinal Archbishop of Paris, ministry of culture and communication and the Mayor of Paris Jacques Chirac.

 The cathedral square - Parvis Notre Dame - was transformed in order to accommodate various cultural and religious festivities, ceremonies, thanksgiving, conferences, exhibitions and extravaganza.

-Major redevelopment and restoration works were carried out in 2012.
+Major redevelopment and restoration works were carried out in 2012, prior to the celebrations.

-They included the production of 9 new bells, a new layout for the cathedral’s treasury, the restoration of the Shrine of Ste Geneviève the patron saint of Paris, the restoration of the magnificent Porte Rouge, the Grand Organ and the indoor lighting.
+They included the production of 9 new bells, a new layout for the cathedral treasury, the restoration of the Shrine of Ste Geneviève, the restoration of the magnificent Porte Rouge, the Grand Organ and the indoor lighting.

 The 850th anniversary’s celebrations focused on the concept of pilgrimage, therefore all through the year visitors were offered a free mini pilgrimage.